codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 the first crutches come from recognizing the most uncomfortable part of your  task (if you are averse to it) , or what is present about an alternative task  (if you are attractive to it) get over just the few minute of maximal unpleasantness  before you take a break  , tell your self that you will  spend 5-10 minute on tasks will help you get started if you find that you take break too often then it best to employed a technique like the pomadoro technique  so that you have a hard limited on when you take break and when you don't
+you may want to used calendar to  crave out a specific chunks of time to for you  to learn .
+I you find your self setting up  a chunk of time and frequently ignoring it then it is best to rethink your schedule or adapt the pomodoro technique

+Problem 2 : Failing to sustain  focus  (aka getting distracted) you fail to maintain focus thought out  your study session due to external and internal factor Flow  , a  concept by  Mihály Csíkszentmihályi is often used as a model for describing what focus really is like  .
+This state is similar to being in the zone .
+You stop  being distracted and your mind become absorb by the task at hand .
+Flow by other scientist have discover a down side as well , it does not have feedback or errors detection .
+As a result , skill performer may enjoy seeking out flow  activity  , but this approach may not do well in ultra learning
+The author advice is that do not worry about the flow state there may be automatic problem or  study session where you will employed flow like solving math problem , these is some that don't like trying out new learning method
+After considering how you should focus , let now consider how long your focus should be .
+You should not cram hour of focus on to one session there should be interleaving break in between .
+There should also be different subject to study for each session as not to become overburden .
+The recommended range of study time is 50 min to 1 hour of study and there should be servers minute of break in each hour
+you need to consider not only what is optimal but also what is realistic for your hours , like 20 minutes study session  is enough for those with a busy schedule
+There is three thing that can cause focus to break down into chunk of time  :
+Your environment :

 - **Why It’s Important:**
 - **Key Examples:**